ootukaai/furima-41450/README.md

 ### Association

-- has_one :histories
+- has_one :history
-- belongs_to :users
+- belongs_to :user